laravel/spark-next-docs/1.x/introduction.md

 We have listed some known limitations of using the Paddle payment provider below:

 - When a recurring coupon is used while subscribing to a plan, the coupon discount will be applied on every billing cycle.
 However, if the subscription's quantity or plan changes, Paddle will remove the coupon from the subscription.
+- Because Paddle does not allow plan quantity changes during trial periods, the Paddle edition of Spark does not support requiring a credit card up front when beginning a trial.
+All trial periods are be started without a credit card or payment method provided up front during the user's initial registration process.

 ### Stripe